Essential electronics for tailgating

 Don't forget the tunes...

 Call me old school, but I say the right mix of music is a critical element in any successful tailgate.
-I tend to stick with boomboxes as my musical source, especially ones that have iPod docks or will play MP3s on CDs — they let me make super-long playlists without having to lug around lots of discs.
+I tend to stick with portable Bluetooth speakers as my musical source, since they come in a variety of sizes for mobility — they let me tie into my smartphone to wirelessly stream super-long playlists without having to lug around lots of gear.
 The less I have to keep track of, the better.
-And using a boombox instead of the car stereo reduces strain on the car battery.
+And using a rechargeable Bluetooth speaker instead of the car stereo reduces strain on the car battery.

 ...or the spread